Ovid/git-workflow/README.md

 The `master` branch is never worked on directly.
-Instead, new branches are created (usually for an individual github ticket), we hack, we regularly pull new changes into that branch, and after a pull request is created and the approved, we merge the code based into `master`.
+Instead, new branches are created (usually for an individual github ticket), we hack, we regularly pull new changes into that branch, and after a pull request is created and the approved, we merge the code back into `master`.

 The examples below assume the files in the `bin/` directory are in your path.
-If they have not, you have to type the commands explicitly:
+If they are not in yoru path, you have to type the commands explicitly:

     bin/git-hub 5738
     bin/git-refresh